fabiomsr/Strawberry-Processor/README.md

 ### Get a field

-If you need get a field when you are procesing another you can use the field method, you can also use the period sintax with the field method.
+If you need to get a field when you are processing another you can use the field method, you can also use the period syntax with the field method.

 ~~~ts
     @process("author")